 Philippines Peso Currency best money conversion data courtesy coinmill.com

-Cost of Living in Philippines: Is Philippines Expensive?
+Cost of Travel in the Philippines: Is It Expensive?

 Average Meal in Restaurant 500 ₱$9